publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch74/schIV/ptA/m__us_usc_t22_s6561.md

     (a) __In general__

-        Except for the components specified in subsection (b) of this section, the United States International Development Cooperation Agency (including the Institute for Scientific and Technological Cooperation) is abolished.
+        Except for the components specified in subsection (b), the United States International Development Cooperation Agency (including the Institute for Scientific and Technological Cooperation) is abolished.

     (b) __AID and OPIC exempted__

-        Subsection (a) of this section does not apply to the Agency for International Development or the Overseas Private Investment Corporation.
+        Subsection (a) does not apply to the Agency for International Development or the Overseas Private Investment Corporation.

 ([Pub.
 L. 105–277, div.
 G][/us/pl/105/277], subdiv.
 A, title XIV, § 1411, Oct.
 21, 1998, [112 Stat.
 2681–790][/us/stat/112/2681-790].)